-ii.
-External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process.

-and in what areas of the remuneration process.
+- ii.
+External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process. - iii.
+A description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches